leighrobertson512/blog/content/code-em-winter-2017.md

 #### How to Solve a Problem
 ###### How to approach, visualize and make a plan to solve a problem
 We reviewed our general approach to solving a large problem with our example of cleaning a whole house.
 The thought of cleaning each room in the entire house is overwhelming **-not for long!**.
+Let's make it more manageable.
 First, *ask questions*: what is the problem? are there any special cases?
 Next, *look for familiar things*: if you have solved a similar problem, see if that solution can apply to the new problem.
 Next, *divide and conquer*: to make it seem more manageable, we strategized on how to break up the large task into smaller, more manageable ones.
 Finally, *make a plan (or algorithm)*: make a plan to tackle the new subsets of problems that make up the larger one; start at a subtask, finish it, then move on to the next; until the whole task is completed.

 #### Binary Search Tree
 ##### How computers efficiently search through a sorted list